Stephanie Venier

-Stephanie Venier (born 19 December 1993) is an Austrian World Cup alpine ski racer, and specializes in the speed events of downhill and super-G.
+Stephanie Venier (born 19 December 1993) is a former Austrian World Cup alpine ski racer, and specializes in the speed events of downhill and super-G.

 Born in Innsbruck, Tyrol, Venier made her World Cup debut at age 19 in January 2013.
 She gained her first podium in January 2017 in a super-G at Garmisch, Germany; several weeks later at the World Championships, she won the silver medal in the downhill.

+At the 2025 World Championships in Saalbach-Hinterglemm, she won the gold medal in the Super-G. Venier also won bronze in the team combined, alongside Katharina Truppe.